Fellowships

 • Applicants must hold at least a bachelor's degree.

-Although the program is intended primarily for those without prior experience in India, applicants with prior experience will be considered if they can demonstrate that the fellowship would add a significant new dimension to their careers.
+Although the program is intended primarily for those without experience in India, applicants with experience will be considered if they can demonstrate that the fellowship would add a significant new dimension to their careers.
 Knowledge of Hindi or other local languages is not required.

 Fellowship Award